Updated on: 2/18/2019

 Teen critically injured by semi-truck

-A teenager was struck by a semi-truck in Kent after running into traffic on Thursday.
+A teenager was injured in a semi-truck accident in Kent after running into traffic on Thursday.
 According to police, the 15-year-old was attempting to retrieve his skateboard when he was struck by the oncoming vehicle.
 "He just darted right out into traffic grabbed his skateboard and ran right back into the path of the semi-truck that was traveling downhill," a state trooper told reporters.
 He is listed in critical condition.
 Police do not plan to file charges against the driver of the semi-truck.